mpenet/alia/README.md

 Please check the
 [Changelog](https://github.com/mpenet/alia/blob/master/CHANGELOG.md) first
 if you are upgrading.

-Alia runs on clojure >= 1.7 (we're using IReduceInit internally)
+Alia runs on Clojure >= 1.7 (we're using IReduceInit internally)

 Add the following to your dependencies: